AElfProject/AElf/docs/crosschain/setup.md

 #### Exclusive and shared

-To decide wether the side chain is **exclusive** or **shared**, the creation request must set the **is_privilege_preserved** flag.
+To decide wether the side chain is **exclusive** or **shared**, the creation request must set the **is_privilege_preserved** flag to either true or false.

-An **exclusive** side-chain allows developers to choose the transaction fee model and set the transaction fee price and the transaction fee receiving address.
+An **exclusive** side-chain allows developers to choose the transaction fee model and set the transaction fee price and the transaction fee receiving address (he chooses between acs1 and acs8).

 The charging model of an exclusive side-chain is as follows:
  - the pay-per-time model pays the exclusive resource usage fee (CPU resource / RAM resource / DISK resource / NET resource).
  - the cross-chain index fee model.

 On a shared side-chain which any developer can deploy a contract on.
 The shared side-chain can choose to use the developer paying transaction fee model or developer revenue sharing model and user paying transaction fee model.
+The **creator** of the shared sidechain has to pay a cross-chain index fee to ensure cross-chain transfer and verification functions.

+On a shared side-chain, the developer must choose between acs1 and acs8, depending on the fee model wanted.

 See [Economic whitepaper - 4.3 Sidechain Developer Charging Model](https://aelf.io/gridcn/aelf_economic_system_whitepaper_en_v1.0.pdf?time=1) for more information.